Luna-in-Syd/ArchAnalyse/README.md

 ## Overview

-ArchAnalyse applies a fine-tuned **SegWallFormer** model to detect and extract wall regions from floor plan images, achieving **81.3% mIoU** (SOTA) on the CubiCasa5K dataset.
+ArchAnalyse uses the **SegFloorFormer** model with LoRA-based transfer learning to detect and extract wall regions from floor plan images, achieving **81.3% mIoU** (SOTA) on the CubiCasa5K dataset.
 The system includes user authentication, batch processing with real-time progress streaming, segmentation history, and PDF export.

 ---